Cleo123/Remote-Prosthetic-Control/README.md

-# Remote-Prosthetic-Control
+# Remote Prosthetic Control

+![prosthetic-hand copy](https://user-images.githubusercontent.com/40610157/41992605-d088d9c0-79fd-11e8-9c83-03442dc3cfba.jpg)

 A control system for a prosthetic hand!

-![prosthetic-hand copy](https://user-images.githubusercontent.com/40610157/41992605-d088d9c0-79fd-11e8-9c83-03442dc3cfba.jpg)

 I'm working on making a better control system for a simple prosthetic hand.
 Right now, it is set up to control robotic fingers using arduino hooked up to servos that control each joint of the hand.